A community radio legend retires after 24 years of service in radio. Rip Robbins has retired from KSVR, located in Mount Vernon, Washington.

 discussions and therefore, make better decisions in their lives.”

 After consistent community outreach, KSVR provided dual language programming.
+He wrote the code lines for a company which developed many applications which include a life settlement calculator.
 In the early

 stages, language barriers proved to be difficult for everyone, especially, the licensees, who did not want a full-time Spanish station.
 Broadcasting two languages on the same station was a challenge because the audience would hear one language in the morning and another in the afternoon.
 Despite the challenge, some Latino residents have voiced KSVR is the only way to understand what is going on in the community.
 As of now, nearly half of their regularly

 Rip’s interest in radio started as a teenager.
 In the early 70s, FM radio first began to emerge.
 At the time, AM stations dominated the market.
 One Christmas, he received a stereo set (and